szu-tera/AnchorMem/readme.md

 ## Introduction 🌟

 Large Language Model (LLM) agents require sophisticated memory systems to handle long-term interactions and complex reasoning.
 Traditional memory systems often treat historical data as flat chunks, leading to noise and loss of context during retrieval.

-Our project introduces **AnchorMem**, a novel memory architecture that organizes information into a two-layer hierarchy: **Facts** and **Events**.
-By clustering related atomic facts and summarizing them into "Event Anchors," AnchorMem enables more precise retrieval and better reasoning for agentic tasks.
+Our introduces **AnchorMem**, a novel memory architecture that organizes information into a two-layer hierarchy: Facts and Events.
+By clustering related atomic facts and summarizing them into Event, AnchorMem enables more precise retrieval and better reasoning for agentic tasks.
+Experiments across three closed-source and open-source models with difference methods (e.g., HippoRAG 2, LightMem) on the LoCoMo benchmark demonstrate that AnchorMem significantly outperforms baselines.

 <div align="center">
     <img src="figure/first_figure_anchormem.jpg" width="800"/>